The Endless Battle

 I had a singular advantage over most of the other players in this game.
 I had spent the last 15 years writing and inventing software, including lots of prototypes, but I had never been drilled in academia’s prototype-and-test catechism, so I suspected otherwise, and set out to find a generative, user-centered process that could make tech products easy-to-use.

 I made so much progress inventing an interaction design methodology, that from the moment I began to the time I published a 550-page (soon to be bestselling) book on the subject was less than five years.
-Four years after that, I published another one.
+Four years after that, I published a second one.
 Both books have had multiple editions, are still in print, and many practitioners credit my writing with creating their career for them.

 Not only was prototyping-and-testing not a part of the discipline I created, I specifically called it out as problematic, non-generative, and recommended against it in my books.